FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 In this model, SUT does not have a single performance value, it has a spectrum.
 One end of the spectrum is the idealized noiseless performance value, the other end can be called a noiseful performance.
-In practice, trial result
-close to the noiseful end of the spectrum happens only rarely.
+In practice, trial results close to the noiseful end of the spectrum happen only rarely.
-The worse the performance value is, the more rarely it is seen in a trial.
+The worse a possible performance value is, the more rarely it is seen in a trial.
 Therefore, the extreme noiseful end of the SUT spectrum is not observable among trial results.
-Also, the extreme noiseless end of the SUT spectrum is unlikely to be observable, this time because some small noise effects are likely to occur multiple times during a trial.
+Furthermore, the extreme noiseless end of the SUT spectrum is unlikely to be observable, this time because some small noise effects are very likely to occur multiple times during a trial.

 Unless specified otherwise, this document's focus is on the potentially observable ends of the SUT performance spectrum,